biblicalquant/rug6900/README.md

 🔹 **Step 2:** The RUG6900_INDEX twitter agent automatically inferences with the data and adds to knowlede pool, then uses Deepseek pattern detection as well as autonomous sentiment analysis via Allora to cross-reference **on-chain data, transaction history, and social media behavior** and identify patterns of fraud.

-🔹 **Step 3:** If the AI confirms suspicious activity, the report is flagged for human verification.
-Once validated, **the scammer is publicly indexed** and earns a follow on X from our agent **permanently tracked.**
+🔹 **Step 3:** If the AI confirms suspicious activity, the agent autonomously follows the user and **the scammer is publicly indexed and permanently tracked.**

 🔹 **Step 4:** The indexed scammer’s fraudulent history is also **stored on IPFS**, ensuring **permanent, tamper-proof transparency.** This data is then broadcast across RUG6900’s social channels to warn the community.*